 This method means giving away the most valuable information at the top of the article, and following it up with less important information.
 If readers tend to scan and rarely make it to the bottom of an article, it makes sense to give them what they want as soon as they land on the page.

-More often than not, however, high bounce rates result from poor usability and an awkward user experience (UX).
-While these problems vary from site to site, they are very easily remedied with several popular online tools, such as:
+More often than not, high bounce rates result from poor usability and an awkward user experience (UX).
+However, it’s tough to figure out where pesky UX problems are an issue because they can vary dramatically from site to site.

-The biggest advantage of a proper A/B testing process is that marketers can understand how even the tiniest changes can positively affect their website, such as moving the buy button to the left or changing its color from red to blue.
+The biggest advantage of a proper A/B testing process is that marketers can understand how even the tiniest changes can positively affect their website, such as:

 The genius of Optimizely is that it massively simplifies something that would otherwise require a team of dedicated, experienced UX designers and researchers to carry out.

-- Google Optimize – Along the same lines, Optimize by Google Analytics also assists marketers in improving and maximizing customer engagement and conversion.
+Along the same lines, Optimize by Google Analytics also assists marketers improve and maximize customer engagement and conversion.
 As a free version of its Optimize 360 program, Google’s Optimize is a streamlined, user-friendly software that simplifies A/B testing and includes advanced modeling to improve engagement and targeted experiences.

 Here’s a shot of the Google Optimize user screen.
 Notice that it gives recommendations and suggestions for the optimal interface: